MathItYT/manim-svg-animations/README.md

         parsed.start_interactive([dx], [np.flip(np.linspace(0.1, 1, 100))])
         parsed.finish()
 ```
 You will have two files.
 Open the HTML file in your browser and open your browser's developer tools.
-Then go to console and call `render()`.
+Then go to console and call `renderSceneExample()` (replace SceneExample with your scene's name).
 When the animation finished, you can call `update(0, 0.5)` to change the first parameter to 0.5, `update(1, 1.2)` to change the second parameter to 1.2 (this won't work with the example!), etc. You won't see any range slider to interact, so you must edit the HTML file and add an slider by your own.

 For example, you can add to your HTML body the following line:
 ```html
 <input type="range" min="0.1" max="1.0" step="0.01" value="0.1" class="slider" oninput="update(0, this.value)">
 ```
 That line will update your first parameter to the slider value.
-It won't work if you didn't execute `render()` function.
+It won't work if you didn't execute `renderSceneExample()` (replace SceneExample with your scene's name) function.

 Hooray!
 You've learned to use this plugin.